Before providing aged care services

 - the specified care and services to be provided

 - complying with the Aged Care Quality Standards

-Approved provider responsibilities in the Act and the User Rights Principles 2014 include:
+The User Rights Principles 2014 include:

 - complying with requirements relating to fees, costs and charges